TrapinchO/moth_lang/doc/compiling.md

 # Variable checking
 Variables and functions are checked for being declared exactly once.
 Using undeclared variables or redeclaring throws an error.

-During this phase warnings for unused variables  are emitted.
+During this phase warnings for unused variables and dead code are emitted.

 # Simplifying
 The AST is simplified into minimal instruction set.
 Notably, all operators are changed into function calls (including unary operators) and function declarations are changed into lambda expressions.